A dynamical system for prioritizing and coordinating motivations: Reduction to a planar limit cycle in the joint limit

 It can be easily verified that the vector field $f_x$ points inward on the boundary of $\mathcal{X} = [-1, 1]^2$, so $\mathcal{X}$ is positive invariant.

 The slow manifold $\mfd_s$ is given by the implicit function solution $y = h_y(x)$ of the limiting fast dynamics $g(x, h_y(x), 0) = 0$:

 Figure \ref{fig:slowManifoldError} compares the analytically-computed slow manifold $h_{y,1}(x(t))$ to the value of $y_1(t)$ computed based on a numerical simulation of the full six-dimensional system \eqref{eq:mean-differenceDynamics}.
 The small value of the error between the two values shows that the low-dimensional slow manifold is a good approximation to the trajectory of the high-dimensional system.
 Figure \ref{fig:slowManifoldSurface} shows the analytically-computed slow manifold surface $h_{y,1}(x)$ along with the trajectories $h_{y,1}(x(t))$ and $y_1(t)$.
-The figure clearly shows the relaxation oscillation structure of the limit cycle, which consists of alternating slow and fast segments.
-The slow segments where $\delp$ evolves correspond to the physical dynamics of navigating from the goal $x_1^*$ to $x_2^*$ and vice versa, while the fast segments where $\delm$ jumps correspond to the agent quickly changing its mind and deciding to switch motivations after having achieved its task.

 The planar reduced dynamics on the slow manifold are given by the restriction of \eqref{eq:slowDynamics} to the slow manifold $\mfd_s$, now expressed in the coordinates of $\mathcal{X} = [-1,1]^2$, \beq \dot x = f_x(x, h_y(x), 0), \eeq where the components are